Jungerdurst862/AnimeWorld-Downloader/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by guide to install everything to get the Project running

-#Download JDownloader2
+# Download JDownloader2
 go to the offical webside : https://jdownloader.org/ and download JDownloader 2